The number of k-tons in the coupon collector problem: Introduction

 Here we examine the situation where we continue to collect boxes until we have at least $m$ copies of each type of coupons for any fixed $m\in\mathbb{N}$. \begin{defn} For all $k\geq m$, call a certain coupon a $k$-ton if we see it $k$ times by the time we have seen $m$ copies of all of the coupons.
 Let the number of $k$-tons be denoted as $S_k$. \end{defn} In the case of $m=1$, Myers and Wilf \cite{myers} determined the expected number of $1$-tons, which they called singletons, to be $H_n$.
-Here we extend that result by determining the asymptotic joint probability distribution over values of $k$ in a restricted range and the total number of coupons collected.
-We also determine the asymptotic distribution of the number of $k$-tons after we have collected $m$ copies of each coupon for any such values of $k$, given any fixed $m\in\mathbb{N}$. \begin{thm} Fix $m\in\mathbb{N}$ and let $T$ be the total number of coupons collected to see at least $m$ copies of each coupon and let $n\rightarrow\infty$.
+Penrose \cite{penrose} also studied singletons, but in the case of unequal coupon probabilities and where the number of coupons in total collected is proportional to the number of types of coupons, and noted many applications to their study, such as in data bases, biological particles, and communication channels.
+Here we extend Myers' and Wilf's result by determining the asymptotic joint probability distribution over values of $k$ in a restricted range and the total number of coupons collected assuming, like Myers and Wilf, equal coupon probabilities.
+We also determine the asymptotic distribution of the number of $k$-tons after we have collected $m$ copies of each coupon for any such values of $k$, given any fixed $m\in\mathbb{N}$.
+While making an analogous extension to Penrose's work is certainly interesting, we leave it for a future project. \begin{thm} Fix $m\in\mathbb{N}$ and let $T_m(n)$ be the total number of coupons collected to see at least $m$ copies of each coupon and let $n\rightarrow\infty$.
 Let $k=o(\log n)$ if $m=1$ and $k=o\left(\frac{\log n}{\log\log n}\right)$ if $m\geq 2$, with $k\geq m$ in either case.
-Then the joint probability distribution of $\left(\frac{T-n\log n-(m-1)n\log\log n}{n},\frac{k!S_k}{(\log n)^{k-m+1}}\right)$ converges to $\left(X,e^{-X}\right)$ where $X\sim\mathrm{Gumbel}(-\log((m-1)!),1)$. \end{thm} While Theorem \ref{thm3} provides us with the joint distribution between the total number of coupons collected and the number of $k-tons$ for minimal $k$, we can also ask what happens for maximum values of $k$.
-The answer to this is provided in the next theorem. \begin{thm} Fix $m\in\mathbb{N}$ and let $T$ be the total number of coupons collected to see at least $m$ copies of each coupon.
+Then the joint probability distribution of $\left(\frac{T_m(n)-n\log n-(m-1)n\log\log n}{n},\frac{k!S_k}{(\log n)^{k-m+1}}\right)$ converges to $\left(X,e^{-X}\right)$, where $X\sim\mathrm{Gumbel}(-\log((m-1)!),1)$. \end{thm} A simple heuristic argument for Theorem \ref{thm3} may be given as follows.
+First, by Erd\H{o}s and R\'{e}nyi \cite{erdos}, we know that $\frac{T_m(n)-n\log n-(m-1)n\log\log n}{n}\sim\mathrm{Gumbel}(-\log((m-1)!),1)$.
+Later on we also see unsurprisingly that the number of times a specific type of coupon is seen is essentially independent of whether or not all types of coupons have been collected at least $m$ times.
+Also, unsurprisingly, it turns out that the number of times two different types of coupons are seen is asymptotically independent.
+Since the probability of a type of coupon being seen $k$ times is